KePlast Smart Movement

 The machines always have tiny deviations to initial states, for example, when the oil temperature changes or as the effect of lubrication after 1000 produced pieces, leading to slight tuning out of the machine.

-To constantly achieve such an ideal position under changing external conditions for every phase of the movement, especially for the crucial last (or intermediate) bit, when the mold slows down to stop, is not common for all machine types.
-Indeed, a popular option for premium segment machines is position control through active braking with a servo or a proportional valve.
+To repeatedly reach specified target under changing external conditions for every phase of the movement, especially for the crucial last (or intermediate) bit, when the mold slows down to stop, is not common for all machine types.
+Indeed, a popular option for premium segment machines is velocity control through active braking with a servo or a proportional valve.
 However, it is neither space nor cost-saving and absolutely unfeasible for economic as well as standard machines.

 A basic directional on-off hydraulic transmission system used in eco and standard machines